henkkelder/ionic-image-loader/projects/ionic-image-loader/readme.md

-# ionic-image-loader for ionic V5 / Angular 13
+# ionic-image-loader for ionic V5 / Angular 19

-This is a fork of (https://github.com/zyramedia/ionic-image-loader) that appears no longer maintained.
+This is a fork of (https://github.com/zyramedia/ionic-image-loader) that is no longer maintained.

 ## Installation